Ernst Cassirer: The Cassirer–Heidegger debate

 In 1929 Cassirer took part in a historically significant encounter with Martin Heidegger in Davos during the Second Davos Hochschulkurs (the Cassirer–Heidegger debate).
 Cassirer argues that while Kant's Critique of Pure Reason emphasizes human temporality and finitude, he also sought to situate human cognition within a broader conception of humanity.
 Cassirer challenges Heidegger's relativism by invoking the universal validity of truths discovered by the exact and moral sciences.

-Philosophy of the Enlightenment
+The Philosophy of the Enlightenment

 Cassirer believed that reason's self-realization leads to human liberation.
 Mazlish (2000), however, notes that Cassirer in his The Philosophy of the Enlightenment (1932) focuses exclusively on ideas, ignoring the political and social context in which they were produced.

 The Logic of the Cultural Sciences

 In The Logic of the Cultural Sciences (1942) Cassirer argues that objective and universal validity can be achieved not only in the sciences, but also in practical, cultural, moral, and aesthetic phenomena.
 Although inter-subjective objective validity in the natural sciences derives from universal laws of nature, Cassirer asserts that an analogous type of inter-subjective objective validity takes place in the cultural sciences.